DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-arista-ethertype-headers-with-gopacket.markdown

 }
 ```

-The custom fields are accessible on the Ethernet layer.
+The custom fields are now accessible on the Ethernet layer, alongside the other fields.

 ```go
 layer := packet.Layer(layers.LayerTypeEthernet)